Causes of Severe Pain After a Tooth Extraction

 Sinus Cavities Getting Involved

 Your sinuses are located right above your upper molars.
 Extraction complications may – in rare situations – involve the thin membrane between your sinuses and your teeth.
-If you’ve had a dentist pull a tooth to place a same day dental implant, a ruptured sinus lining may be something to look for.
+If you’ve had a dentist pull a tooth to place a same-day dental implant, a ruptured sinus lining may be something to look for.

 Dying Bone (Necrosis)

 Osteonecrosis is essentially the death of a part of your bone.
 The gums will not heal around it, and the bone may even be exposed.
-It’s not a very common diagnosis, but it predominantly effects cancer patients.
+It’s not a very common diagnosis, but it predominantly affects cancer patients.
 If your gums and jaw haven’t healed after eight weeks and you are still experiencing pain, you need to talk to Dr. Hayes.